langerak/superbackup/README.md

 and filesystem quotas thus are unavailable for the root user.

 # What packages does the SuperBackup use?
-For the full suite to funtion the following software will be installed on the system if not present yet:
+For the full suite to function the following software will be installed on the system if not present yet:

 * Dialog